yarox/d4d-visor/README.rst

 Take a look!
 ==========
-If you want to see it running, clone the repo and start a local web server.
+If you want to see it running, you can either visit this link_ for a demo with fake data, or clone the repo and start a local web server.
 For example, you can run Python's built-in server:

 .. code:: bash